-We will repair and/or caulk joints or cracks in exterior wall surfaces as required to correct deficiencies once, during the Warranty Period.
+We will repair and/or caulk joints or cracks in exterior wall surfaces as required to correct deficiencies once, during the first year of the Warranty Period.
 Properly installed caulking will shrink and must be maintained by the Homeowner during the life of the home.